sc-ventures/cloudbreak-documentation/docs/images.md

 **Steps**

+1. In the create cluster wizard, make sure that you are using the advanced wizard version.
+You need to perform the steps in the **General Configuration** section.
 1. Under **Choose Image Catalog**, select your custom image catalog.
 2. Under **Base Images** > **Choose Image**, select the provider-specific image that you would like to use.
     The "os" that you specified in the image catalog will be displayed in the selection and the content of the "description" will be displayed in green.